Zuzah/angular_10000_hours/projects/recipebook-udacity/README.md

 # RecipebookUdacity

-This project is based on the 'Angular - The Complete Guide' by Maximilian Schwarzmüller
+This project is based on the 'Angular - The Complete Guide' by Maximilian Schwarzmüller.
+This covers "Section 3: The Basics"

 # Techstack
 - Angular 10